 Vostok Lake located in Antarctica is, at 3,300 feet, the fourth deepest lake in the world.
 It was named after the Russian Vostok Station which is close to it.
 It holds around 1,300 cubic miles of freshwater, 1,600 feet under the ice surface.
 Its water has a high concentration of oxygen and nitrogen that is under constant high pressure in total darkness.
 Microbial organisms have been detected in ice core drillings, while extremophile microbes found on frozen lake waters also suggest further presence of life.
 The lake is under protection by environmental groups who doubt the ice drilling methods being employed which could contaminate the lake water underneath the ice.

-Lake Malawi, formerly named Lake Nyasa, at 2,316 feet is the sixth deepest lake in the world, spanning the borders of Mozambique and Malawi.
+At 2,316 feet, Lake Malawi is the sixth deepest lake in the world, spanning the borders of Malawi, Mozambique (where it is known as Lago Niassa), and Tanzania (where it is known as Lake Nyasa).
 It has around 2,000 cubic miles of freshwater and is a meromictic lake whose water levels do not mix.
 Malawi hosts close to 1,000 cichlid fish species that continue to speciate, in addition to non-cichlid species.
 The Ruhuhu River provides most of its water while the Shire River discharges its water to the Zambezi River.